replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 <p align="center"><img src="../assets/cf-save-file-icon.png" width=450></img></p>

 Next, we are going to update the `nginx-deployment.yaml` file to choose which ConfigMap to use.

-To do this, we will use sprig in the `volumes` section to determine the `ConfigMap` at run time.
+To do this, we will use [templating](https://docs.replicated.com/vendor/packaging-template-functions), specifically, the [License Context](https://docs.replicated.com/reference/template-functions-license-context).

+In the `volumes` section of the file, we will use an `if statement` to determine the `ConfigMap` at run time.

 Replace the name of the ConfigMap with the following: